cleanjsweb/neat-react/README.md

 		// Same as code placed before the return statement in a function component.

 		// Example: Generate display values from state and props,
-		// and store them as instance members for use in your JSX template. const displayValue2 = this.hooks.memoizedValue + this.state.value2;
+		// and return them for use in your JSX template. const displayValue2 = this.hooks.memoizedValue + this.state.value2;

-		this.templateContext = {
+		// The optional returned object will be available
+		// on the created instance as `instance.templateContext` return {
 			intro: `Hello, ${this.props.name}`,
 			displayValue2,
 		};

+		// PS: For any expensive logic, you should wrap it
+		// in useMemo and move it into the useHooks method instead.
 	}

 	onRender = () => {